yeojunh/Simple-Calculator/README.md

 # Simple Calculator App

-This is a simple calculator app that allows the user to compute simple arithmetics involving addition, subtraction, multiplication, divison and exponentiation of numbers.
+This is a simple calculator app that allows the user to compute simple arithmetics involving addition, subtraction, multiplication, division and exponentiation of numbers.

 The main goal of this mini-project is to familiarize with Python and GUI with Tkinter.